← Back to blog

 UniFi Protect Retention Planning Playbook for Homes and Small Offices

-Most retention problems in UniFi Protect systems are not hardware problems.
-They are policy problems.
-Teams buy an NVR, connect cameras, and leave default settings in place.
-Months later, they discover the footage they actually needed has already rolled off disk.
+Most retention problems in UniFi Protect systems stem from policy decisions rather than hardware limitations.
+Organizations typically purchase an NVR, connect cameras, and maintain default settings.
+Months later, critical footage has already been deleted.

 Start with incident timelines, not terabytes

-Before calculating storage, define the questions your footage must answer:
+Before calculating storage needs, establish what questions your footage must answer:

 1. How far back must critical evidence exist?
 (7, 14, 30, 90 days)